Convert scanned PDFs to editable Word files online with OCR. Upload from your device, Drive, Dropbox, or OneDrive and download a DOCX in seconds.

 How To Convert a Scanned PDF to Word: Step-by-Step Guide

+Smallpdf uses OCR technology to recognize text in your scanned documents automatically.
 You can do it in two very easy ways and that's by using Smallpdf online converter with OCR or by trying your luck using Microsoft Word (because it can leave you with a broken format or layout).

 Go to PDF to Word.
 Drag and drop your file or upload it from Google Drive, Dropbox, OneDrive, or your device.

-Step 2: Choose OCR Mode
+Step 2: Enable OCR and Start Conversion

 If your PDF is scanned, you'll need to use the OCR option to extract real text from the image.
 This is a Pro feature, but it's available with a free 7-day trial — no credit card required upfront.

-Once you choose OCR, click “Convert.
+Once you choose OCR, click “Convert.”

-Step 3: Download the Editable Word File
+Step 3: Download Your Editable DOCX

 After the scan completes, download your new .docx file.
 You can now open and edit it if you need to with our Edit PDF, or directly in your Microsoft Word.